robhz786/api_string/README.md

 The constructor that takes `basic_api_string<CharT>&&` exist because it could use the following optimization: if the reference count of `s` is equal to one, then its content could just be moved.

-When an `basic_string` object is converted to `basic_api_string`, the allocator of the `basic_string` ( or a rebinded copy ) is stored together with the reference counter so that it will be further  used for the destroction and deallocation.
+When a `basic_string` object is converted to `basic_api_string`, the allocator of the `basic_string` ( or a rebound copy ) is stored together with the reference counter so that it is further used for the destruction and deallocation.

 ```c++